biagiomattialarosa/biagiomattialarosa.github.io/_pages/reading.md

 nav_order: 6
 ---

-The :brain: :cloud_with_lightning: Brainstorm XAI Reading Group is an international group of researchers who enjoy brainstorming about scientific papers.
+The :brain: :cloud_with_lightning: Brainstorm XAI Reading Group is an international group of researchers who enjoy discussing and brainstorming about scientific papers.
 The group fosters a **friendly, drama-free atmosphere and values diversity, equity, and inclusion**.
-We encourage members to express their opinions freely and celebrate the exchange of diverse perspectives and cultural backgrounds.
+We encourage members to express their opinions freely and celebrate the diversity of perspectives and cultural backgrounds.

-The primary goal of each meeting is not just to understand the papers but to brainstorm their weak points, potential extensions, strengths, applications, and more.
-The group is open to anyone (students, researchers, or professors) who enjoys to share ideas, brainstorm collaboratively, and critically analyze papers.
+The primary goal of each meeting is not only to understand the papers but also to brainstorm their weak points, potential extensions, strengths, applications, and more.
+The group is open to anyone (students, researchers, or professors) who enjoys sharing ideas, brainstorm collaboratively, and critically analyze papers.
 To join, simply fill out this form: <a href="https://forms.gle/UJKV2nhZkwKzJsfU9">LINK</a>.
-Once registered, you’ll be added to the mailing list and gain access to calendar events.
+Once registered, you’ll be added to the mailing list and given access to calendar events.

 Active since 2023, the group focuses on papers related to Explainable AI (XAI).
-We assume members have a basic understanding of XAI, and discussions span a wide range of domains, including vision, graphs, NLP, RL, and classical AI.
+We assume members have a basic understanding of XAI, and discussions span a wide range of domains, including vision, graphs, NLP, reinforcement learning, and classical AI.

 Below, you can find updates on the scheduled presentations for the 2024/2025 season.
 Currently, we meet every other Tuesday at 6:30 PM CET / 9:30 AM Los Angeles Time.